-- a.
-A student organization requesting the use of University collection procedures must meet the following requirements: - (1) The organization must be registered according to the Student Organization Registration Policy (see pages 58-59), as administered by the Division of Student Activities. - (2) The organization must have been registered for at least three full consecutive academic terms before being eligible for the use of University collection procedures. - (3) The number of students to whom the tax will apply must be equal to at least ten per cent of the student body. - (4) After compliance with sections (1), (2), and (3) above, the organization must then obtain by petition, written support of at least 30 per cent of the group subject to the tax.
+- A student organization requesting the use of University collection procedures must meet the following requirements: - (1) The organization must be registered according to the Student Organization Registration Policy (see pages 64-65, as administered by the Division of Student Activities - (2) The organization must have been registered for at least three full consecutive academic terms before being eligible for the use of University collection procedures. - (3) The number of students to whom the tax will apply must be equal to at least ten per cent of the student body. - (4) After compliance with sections (1), (2), and (3) above, the organization must then obtain by petition, written support of at least 30 per cent of the group subject to the tax.
 The petition must fairly represent the organization's goals and funding procedures.
 Petitions may be circulated from the first day of early registration to the last day of the seventh week of the term to which the early registration applied.
-The petitions

-- will be validated by the Office of the Vice President for Student Affairs at the organization's expense. - (5) Upon validation of the petitions, a referendum shall be held as a part of the registration procedure during the next entire registration period.
+The petitions will be validated by the Office of the Vice President for Student Affairs and Services at the organization's expense. - (5) Upon validation of the petitions, a referendum shall be held as a part of the registration procedure during the next entire registration period.
 A majority (50 per cent plus one) of the students subject to the assessment must vote in the referendum.
-The referendum then must be approved by a majority of those voting. - b.
-The organization, the Office of the Vice President for Student Affairs, and the Office of Business and Finance, by mutual agreement, will establish the procedures for collection of the fee assessment.
+The referendum then must be approved by a majority of those voting.

+- b.
+The organization, the Office of the Vice President for Student Affairs and Services, and the Office of Business and Finance, by mutual agreement, will establish the procedures for collection of the fee assessment.
 As part of the procedure the collection of the fee will be made on a voluntary basis at registration.
 The constituency to be taxed must be a readily identifiable group within the University's existing procedures. - c.
 The organization must agree to reimburse the University for all administrative costs incurred in collecting the fee. - d.
 The organization must agree to a procedure which adequately protects the rights of those students who do not wish to lend financial support to the organization's program.
 Therefore: - (1) If over a period of two calendar years an average of less than 20% of the students subject to the assessment voluntarily pay the fee, the fee collection may be discontinued by the University.
-However, this does not revoke the power of the organization to assess its members. - (2) Any full time student may initiate a referendum calling for the revocation of the University collection of the organization's assessment by following the procedures established in sections a(4) and a(5), exclusive of the compliance provision in section a(4).
 However, this does not revoke the power of the organization to assess its members. - e.
 The organization must agree to submit to an annual audit by an independent accountant (at the organization's expense).
 The auditor's findings will be made available to the student population and the University.
-Funds must be used in accordance with the purposes of the organization as stated in its constitution. - f.
+Funds must be used in accordance the purposes of the organization as stated in its constitution. - f.
 The organization must agree to be both non-partisan and non-profit in its activities. - g.
 University collection procedures may not be used by any student organization which is separately incorporated except for the State News. - h.
-A specific implementation procedure will be designed for each particular proposal to accomplish the provisions of these criteria. - i.
-These criteria do not apply to any organization which currently has Board of Trustees approval for use of University collection procedures.
+A specific implementation procedure will be designed for each particular proposal to accomplish the provisions of these criteria. - These criteria do not apply to any organization which currently has Board of Trustees approval for use of University collection procedures.